NMiraglia05/UFLStats2025/README.md

      Cleaning:
      Certain columns (e.g., FUM-Lst) contain dashes and are treated as strings.
 These are split into two columns (e.g., FUM and LST) to allow numeric operations.
 Similar logic applies to columns like C-A-I in the passing         page.
 Cleaning rules are applied conditionally based on the stat category.

+     Pivoting:
+     The field goals table is pivoted to ensure the ability to compare kickers based on total performance and filter for specific distances.

      Type Conversion:
      The script attempts to convert all columns to numeric types—integers when possible, floats otherwise—skipping over non-numeric columns like player names.